-With its rich history, literary tradition, biology, and geology–and its pressing policy challenges–the Gulf Coast is perhaps one of our most eye-opening destinations each semester.
-As coastlines erode and waters rise, environmental and political issues grow ever more complex here at the Mississippi River Delta and along the Gulf Coast.
-Visit the area on our field seminar, and you quickly learn just how intertwined these issues are with Louisiana’s culture and history as well.
+With its rich literary tradition, biology, geology, and history–and its pressing policy challenges–the Gulf Coast is perhaps the most eye-opening destination each semester.
+As coastlines erode and waters rise, environmental and political issues grow increasingly more complex at the Mississippi River Delta and along the Gulf Coast.
+Visit the area during our field seminar, and you quickly learn just how intertwined these issues are with Louisiana’s culture and history.

 Williams-Mystic students journey along the Mississippi River’s banks and Louisiana’s coastline to learn how land subsidence and hurricanes have shaped the environment, the people, and the culture of Louisiana.
 We travel to our host facility, the Louisiana Universities Marine Consortium field station (LUMCON), and see water-soaked towns that now consist only of a narrow strip of land.